This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a medium sized bowl, whisk together the melted butter, milk, egg, and sour cream with a spoon until well blended.
+• Mix Wet Ingredients: In a medium bowl, whisk together the melted butter, milk, egg, and sour cream until smooth and well combined.

-• In a separate bowl, mix together the cornmeal, flour, sugar, baking powder, baking soda, and salt.
+• Combine Dry Ingredients: In a separate bowl, stir together the cornmeal, flour, sugar, baking powder, baking soda, and salt.

-• Let the muffins cool in the pan on a wire rack for 5 minutes.
-Remove from the pan and enjoy warm or at room temperature.
+• Cool and Serve: Let muffins cool in the pan on a wire rack for 5 minutes, then remove.
+Serve warm or at room temperature with butter, honey, or jam.

 Notes